Douglas King (politician): Political career

 At the 1918 general election King once again stood for Norfolk North and was this time elected.
 King was named a Unionist candidate in the official list of Coalition Government endorsements, but he wrote to The Times stating he had left the party before the election and should be classed as an independent.
 He later rejoined the party.

 In parliament he initially served as Parliamentary Private Secretary to Sir Leslie Wilson, Chairman of the National Maritime Board, and then to Sir Hamar Greenwood, the Chief Secretary for Ireland.
 In 1921 he was appointed a Conservative whip.
 The following year he was returned to parliament for Paddington South and entered the government under Bonar Law as a Lord of the Treasury (government whip), a position he held until January 1924, the last year under the premiership of Stanley Baldwin.
 When the Conservatives returned to office in November 1924, King was made Financial Secretary to the War Office and a member of the Army Council.
 He held this post until 1928, and was then Secretary for Mines until the Baldwin administration fell in 1929.
 The latter year he was also sworn of the Privy Council following the 1929 Dissolution Honours.
 He had previously been made a Companion of the Order of the Bath in 1927.

 Personal life

 King married the only daughter of W. R. Swan, of Adelaide, Australia.
-On 20 August 1930 King's cutter yacht Islander sank in a gale off Fowey, Cornwall.
-All six aboard, including King himself, were lost.
-His memorial is at All Saints Church, Upper Sheringham, Norfolk.
-The memorial states that the yacht Islander was 'smashed to pieces' on the rocky coast of Lantivet Bay, Cornwall during a 'fierce summer storm'.
+In 1910 he acquired and later rebuilt The Dales in Upper Sheringham, Norfolk, and lived there until his death.

-It goes on: "At sunset in the calm stillness of a beautiful summer evening, his ashes were, by his own wish, taken out to sea by the Sheringham lifeboat and within sight of his old home scattered over the face of the waters".
+On 20 August 1930 his cutter yacht Islander sank in a gale off Fowey, Cornwall.
+All six aboard, including King, were lost at sea.
+King's memorial at All Saints Church in Upper Sheringham states that the yacht was "smashed to pieces" on the rocky coast of Lanivet Bay, Cornwall, during a "fierce summer storm" and that, "at sunset in the calm stillness of a beautiful summer evening, his ashes were, by his own wish, taken out to sea by the Sheringham lifeboat and within sight of his old home scattered over the face of the waters".